LawLabsCanada/task-list-exercise/README.md

 - All styling is done using TailwindCSS utility classes
 - No SCSS files are used in this project
-- State management is handled through NGXS
+- State management is handled through Angular services
 - The application is fully responsive and mobile-friendly

 ## 🎯 Evaluation Criteria

 - Code organization and structure
 - Component design and reusability
-- State management implementation with NGXS
 - UI/UX implementation with TailwindCSS
 - Code cleanliness and best practices